albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 Either ``IFR`` or ``VFR``.

-This is saved with the flight plan and is only relevant for FSX, Prepar3D or MSFS.
+This is saved with the flight plan and is only relevant for FSX, Prepar3D, MSFS 2020 or MSFS 2024.

 .. note::

-  Note that the VFR/IFR selection affects flight plan loading in MSFS.
+  Note that the VFR/IFR selection affects flight plan loading in MSFS simulators.
 You cannot load a VFR flight plan in MSFS which uses procedures, for example.

 .. _clear-selection-button-flightplan: